instant-technologies/chimesamples/BotBeforeChime/CustomerBot/README.md

 - Enter a Bot URL of `http://localhost:3978/api/messages`

 ## Deploy the bot to Azure

+We do currently have an api route that can retreive queue level information and we are currently working on a way to authenticate outside bots to this route.

+For information on how to implement a node.js implementation of this bot check out https://github.com/microsoft/BotFramework-DirectLineJS

 To learn more about deploying a bot to Azure, see [Deploy your bot to Azure](https://aka.ms/azuredeployment) for a complete list of deployment instructions.